Open source attachment protection & concurrent-edit prevention for Confluence Cloud. Seal files, detect violations, auto-revert changes.

 These actions are disabled by default.
 A site administrator must enable them individually in the Steward Console General tab.

 No. All seal records and configuration are stored in Forge KVS, which is hosted within the Atlassian Cloud platform.
-The only external service is Resend for email delivery (optional), which receives only the notification content, not your file data.
+Sentinel Vault makes zero external network calls — every notification is delivered through native Confluence APIs.

-Free on Atlassian Marketplace — coming soon!
-Currently in certification with Atlassian.
-The complete source code is available on GitHub for transparency and community contribution.
+Free on the Atlassian Marketplace.
+Install it in seconds and start protecting your Confluence attachments.
+The complete source code is also available on GitHub for transparency and community contribution.